Black holes as clouded mirrors: the Hayden-Preskill protocol with symmetry: Hayden-Preskill protocol

 \section{Hayden-Preskill protocol}

-The Hayden-Preskill (HP) protocol was proposed to analyze the black hole information paradox by the information-theoretic manner.
 We overview the general setting of the HP protocol in Subsec.~\ref{SS:HPoriginal1} and review the results in Ref.~\cite{HP2007} with a slight generalization in Subsec.~\ref{SS:HPoriginal}.
 We then explain how symmetry shall change the situation in Subsec.~\ref{SS:HPsymmetry}.
 The diagram of the protocol is given in Fig.~\ref{Fig:situ1}, and important quantities are summarized in Table~\ref{Tab:NotBH}.